vtl-28/stuck-on-a-concept/README.md

 ### Prerequisites

-What things you need to install the software and how to install them.
+What you need to install the software and how to install them.

 ```
 Python
-enviroment server
 Django
 pillow
-sqlite3
 Django-crispy-forms
 crispy-bootstrap4
 Django-ckeditor